Families looking for a break

 All applications must be made by someone working with your family, like a teacher, family support worker or social worker.
 This is to ensure we help those who need it most and makes sure families have someone to help them plan for their break.

-If you know someone who might be able to refer you, ask them to visit our website or give us a ring on 020 3117 0651.
+If you know someone who might be able to refer you, ask them to visit our website to find out more.
 We have a leaflet available which you could send them or direct them to which explains a bit about who we are and what we do:

 To meet our criteria families must be on a low income, have at least one child under 18 and not have had a holiday in the past four years.
 We do not offer breaks abroad.